 I never understood how, the very second we get done celebrating Labor Day, every single food and beverage vendor trots out a sign promising pumpkin flavored everything.
 I like pumpkin bars and cookies (like these amazing creations, but the idea of pumpkin in my coffee had me confused.

 See, I’m a dark roast (and lots of it) kind of girl — no sugar, no cream, just tons of big flavor.
-The idea that coffee could possibly be improved by pumpkin and milk and lots of frothy whipped cream and spices just seemed bizarre.
+The idea that coffee could possibly be improved by pumpkin and milk and lots of whipped cream and spices just seemed bizarre.
+And unnecessary.
+And expensive.

 What are your favorite fall things?
 Do you have any cool spots to look at the leaves or favorite fall traditions?